ben-tanen/ben-tanen.github.io/_drafts/top-letterboxd-filmmakers.md

 But this only focuses absolute number of films.
 Even though I’ve seen 22 of Samuel L. Jackson’s films, that’s only a measly 10% of his total filmography!
 So that begs the question: are there any actors/filmmakers that I have unknowingly watching most, if not all, of their filmography?

 To answer that, I cracked out the ol’ Python scraping code and got to digging.
-And the results were… ultimately not *super* interesting, thus why I’m writing here.
+And the results were… ultimately not *super* interesting.
 I did learn a few minor nuggets of information, but it wasn’t the crazy insightful analysis that I was expecting to warrant a few hours of work.
 Nevertheless, here are a few nuggets that I learned from this minor project:

 - I have watched 100% of the filmographies of 1,738 different actors, writers, directors, etc.
 	- Of those, 95% of those people have only one film, thus making the 100% easy to achieve.